djwrisley/RLAC/_posts/2024-02-01-DLN-assignment-S24.md

 > Hints for Step 1:

 - Rewrite a handful of details in the file to reflect the kind of digital literacies you feel that you have and that you want to work on this semester.
+- Adjust the perspective to be your own.
 - Stay at approximately 750 words.
 - Use a markdown cheatsheet such as this [one](https://www.markdownguide.org/cheat-sheet) to stylize your post, adding different layout features and embedded links if needed.
-- You do not need to refer to the readings.
+- You do not need to refer to the readings at this point.
 - Feel free to use multiple commits and commit messages explaining the kinds of changes you made.
 - Practice your Github Pages skills by including a screenshot of a side-by-side change in GitHub to illustrate the changes you have made. - Make sure you caption the image.

-- consider reshaping the prompt to reflect your specific perspective.
-In this case, include what GPT provided and then revise.
+- it is possible, but not requried, to reshape the prompt to reflect your specific perspective and to generate a different starting point.
+In this case, indicate that you have done this, include what GPT provided and then revise.

 **Step 2**: Just before midterm, you will rewrite this post to reflect your current state of thinking on the question.
-You should increase the word limit to about 1000 words.
+You should increase the word limit to about 1000-1250 words.
 A rubric for how you can revise it will be provided.
 Make reference to an additional two resources from the course.

 **Step 2 Due date:** 5 March 2024, 5% total grade.
 {: .notice}